KatharinaSimma/CF-Katharina-CodeReview-11/README.md

 * Some action pages have bootstrap not included
 * The Task did not state to create a functionality to actually adopt a pet.
 I included it in my setup but I haven't implemented it yet.
 * Bonus points
+* add more input validation, for security and user convenience